derekvan/Statamic-Photo-Gallery-Theme/readme.md

 3. Make sure the `gall:` YAML variable points to the same date as the image gallery folder
 4. Choose one of the images in the gallery as the thumb and enter into the `thumb:` YAML variable

+**FYI**: If your gallery has a lot of images, the first time you load the page it may hang and give you a slim application error.
+Just reload the page again (or a few more times) and it will eventually work (it's just trying to process all the images).
+This will only happen once, after that, it loads the images from cache.
+I'm on a shared plan on Dreamhost, so this may just be my problem.
+I got some advice about adjusting PHP settings, but it's over my head and I haven't had time to look into it.

 ### For video

 *At this point, only one video per page*